fedrabenoli/Saintix/README.md

 # Saintix
-A website for finding the best sellers of tickets around St Andrews
+A website for finding ticket sellers for the best events in St Andrews.